Introduction to Dublin

 There are several ways of reaching the city :

-- The city is served by a two-termini airport, which lies at an approximate distance of 10 kms to the north of the city center.
-Flights arrive and depart from the Dublin Airport to major destinations including Madrid, Liverpool, Manchester, Paris, and Frankfurt.
+- The city is served by a two-termini airport, which lies at an approximate distance of 10 km to the north of the city center.
+Flights arrive and depart from Dublin Airport to major destinations including Madrid, Liverpool, Manchester, Paris, and Frankfurt.

-- From Dublin Airport, you can avail Dublin Bus, AerDart, and Urbus.
-You can also avail Dublin buses from Connolly and Heuston railway stations.
-Another convenient way by which you can travel from Dublin Airport is car rental services.
+- From Dublin Airport, you can avail yourself of Dublin Bus, AerDart, and Urbus.
+You can also avail yourself of Dublin buses from Connolly and Heuston railway stations.
+Another convenient way by which you can travel from Dublin Airport is through car rental services.

 Dublin enjoys a maritime climate where summers are cool and winters mild.
 Usually, the sunniest months are June and May, while the wettest month is October.
 February is the driest of all months, while rainfall is distributed evenly all through the year.